Priv-Stefan/FileCabinet/README.md

 # FileCabinet

-This is a simple program for saving every stuff on register cards (or how they are named).
+This is a simple program for saving every days stuff on register cards (or how they are named).
 The idea raised from the old Windows XP / 3.11 Cardfile program.

 It is based on the [tinyxml library](http://www.grinninglizard.com/tinyxml/).